Community Outreach Co-Chairs

 Each spring parishioners at St. Boniface bake and deliver frozen casserole as part of the Salvation Army Breakfast Casserole Drive.
 This program helps feed the homeless in the Des Moines metro area.
 We’ll post dates for the 2018 drive when they become available.

-The weekend of June 3 and 4, 2017 parishioners donated 365 baked and frozen casseroles along with 46 dozen hard-boiled eggs, 67 boxes of cereal, and 60 pounds of coffee for our annual Salvation Army Casserole Drive.
+The weekend of June 2 and 3, 2018 parishioners baked and then donated frozen casseroles along with hard-boiled eggs and boxes of cereal for our annual Salvation Army Casserole Drive.
 The Salvation Army mobile unit was in the church parking at both Masses with volunteers to collect the casseroles and other donated grocery items.
 Each casserole will feed 10 people and about 125 casseroles are served each week from the mobile unit.
 View an online album of the effort.